HomeArticlesBest OfBest Investment Calculators India

 SIP Calculator

-The SIP Calculator is the most widely used investment calculator in India — and for good reason.
-Systematic Investment Plans in equity mutual funds are the recommended starting point for most retail investors, combining rupee cost averaging (which reduces timing risk) with the compounding power of staying invested over the long term.
+The SIP Calculator is the most widely used investment calculator in India, and it earns that spot.
+Systematic Investment Plans in equity mutual funds are the recommended starting point for most retail investors, pairing rupee cost averaging (which reduces timing risk) with the compounding power of staying invested over the long term.

-Enter your monthly SIP amount, expected annual return, and investment duration.
-The calculator shows total amount invested, estimated returns, and total corpus at maturity — along with a chart that visually demonstrates the compounding curve.
-A ₹5,000 monthly SIP at 12% per annum over 20 years produces a corpus of approximately ₹49.9 lakh on just ₹12 lakh invested — making the compounding story instantly visible.
+Enter your monthly SIP amount, expected annual return, and investment duration, and the calculator shows total amount invested, estimated returns, and total corpus at maturity, along with a chart that makes the compounding curve visible.
+A ₹5,000 monthly SIP at 12% per annum over 20 years produces a corpus of approximately ₹49.9 lakh on just ₹12 lakh invested, and seeing that gap on screen tends to land harder than reading it as a sentence.

-Use this to answer: how much should I invest monthly to reach a specific goal?
-Or: what will my current SIP amount grow to over 10, 15, or 20 years?
+It answers two questions well: how much should I invest monthly to reach a specific goal, and what will my current SIP amount grow to over 10, 15, or 20 years?

 PPF Calculator

-The PPF Calculator models the Public Provident Fund — one of the most tax-efficient savings instruments available in India.
-PPF falls under the EEE (Exempt-Exempt-Exempt) category: contributions are deductible under Section 80C, interest earned is tax-free, and the maturity amount is tax-free.
+The PPF Calculator models the Public Provident Fund, one of the most tax-efficient savings instruments available in India.
+PPF falls under the EEE (Exempt-Exempt-Exempt) category: contributions are deductible under Section 80C, interest earned is tax-free, and the maturity amount is tax-free too.

-Essential for salaried employees planning their Section 80C investments and anyone looking for guaranteed, tax-free long-term savings.
+It's a useful one for salaried employees planning their Section 80C investments, and for anyone after guaranteed, tax-free long-term savings.

 EPF Calculator

-The calculator handles three contribution streams correctly: your 12% of basic salary, the employer's 3.67% of basic salary into EPF, and the employer's 8.33% into EPS (Employee Pension Scheme — not part of the EPF corpus).
-At the current EPF interest rate of 8.25% per annum, it shows your projected corpus at retirement, helping you understand how much EPF alone will provide versus how much additional savings you need.
+It handles three contribution streams correctly: your 12% of basic salary, the employer's 3.67% of basic salary into EPF, and the employer's 8.33% into EPS (Employee Pension Scheme, which sits outside the EPF corpus).
+At the current EPF interest rate of 8.25% per annum, it shows your projected corpus at retirement, helping you understand how much EPF alone will provide versus how much you still need to save separately.

-Particularly useful for employees nearing a job change, to understand the implications of withdrawing vs transferring EPF balance.
+It's particularly useful if you're weighing a job change and want to understand the tradeoffs between withdrawing and transferring your EPF balance.

 NPS Calculator

-The NPS Calculator models the National Pension System — India's voluntary, market-linked retirement savings scheme with a uniquely powerful additional tax benefit under Section 80CCD(1B) of ₹50,000 per year over and above the regular ₹1.5 lakh 80C limit.
+The NPS Calculator models the National Pension System, India's voluntary, market-linked retirement scheme with a uniquely strong extra tax benefit under Section 80CCD(1B): ₹50,000 per year over and above the regular ₹1.5 lakh 80C limit.

 Enter your age, monthly contribution, expected return, and the allocation between equity (Tier E), corporate bonds (Tier C), and government securities (Tier G).
-The calculator projects your corpus at age 60, the mandatory annuity purchase (40% of corpus must be annuitised), and the lump sum available at maturity (60% of corpus, tax-free).
-For a 30-year-old investing ₹5,000 per month at an 80/20 equity-bond split, the projected NPS corpus at 60 is substantial — run the numbers to see why NPS is particularly compelling for the additional 80CCD(1B) deduction.
+The calculator projects your corpus at age 60, the mandatory annuity purchase (40% of the corpus must be annuitised), and the lump sum available at maturity (60% of the corpus, tax-free).
+For a 30-year-old investing ₹5,000 per month at an 80/20 equity-bond split, the projected NPS corpus at 60 is substantial enough that it's worth running your own numbers to see why the 80CCD(1B) deduction alone makes NPS worth a look.

 Fixed Deposit Calculator

 The Fixed Deposit Calculator helps you compare FD options across different tenures, banks, and compounding frequencies.
-India's FD market is highly fragmented — small finance banks often offer 8.5–9.5% on 1–3 year deposits versus 6.5–7.5% at large PSU banks — and the compounding frequency (monthly vs quarterly vs annually) materially affects the effective yield.
+India's FD market is fragmented: small finance banks often offer 8.5-9.5% on 1-3 year deposits versus 6.5-7.5% at large PSU banks, and the compounding frequency (monthly vs quarterly vs annually) shifts the effective yield more than most people expect.

-Enter the principal, interest rate, tenure, and compounding frequency.
-The calculator shows simple interest vs compound interest totals, maturity value, and quarterly interest payout amount if you are in the regular income stage of life.
-Senior citizen rates (typically 0.25–0.50% higher) are also supported.
+Enter the principal, interest rate, tenure, and compounding frequency, and the calculator shows simple interest versus compound interest totals, maturity value, and quarterly interest payout if you're relying on the FD for regular income.
+Senior citizen rates, typically 0.25-0.50% higher, are supported too.

 Lumpsum Calculator

-The Lumpsum Calculator models one-time investment scenarios — when you have a windfall, a bonus, a maturity receipt, or an inheritance to deploy.
-Unlike SIP, lumpsum returns depend heavily on entry timing: investing at a market peak and investing at a market trough produce dramatically different outcomes over the same period.
+The Lumpsum Calculator models one-time investment scenarios, for when you have a windfall, a bonus, a maturity receipt, or an inheritance to put to work.
+Unlike SIP, lumpsum returns depend heavily on entry timing: investing at a market peak and investing at a market trough produce very different outcomes over the same period.

-The calculator shows the growth of a one-time investment at a specified expected annual return over your chosen duration, providing the final corpus and total returns.
-It complements the SIP Calculator perfectly: use SIP for regular monthly savings and lumpsum for any one-time amounts.
+It shows the growth of a one-time investment at a specified expected annual return over your chosen duration, giving you the final corpus and total returns.
+It pairs naturally with the SIP Calculator: SIP for regular monthly savings, lumpsum for any one-time amounts that come your way.

 CAGR Calculator

-The CAGR Calculator is the tool that lets you compare all your investments on an equal footing.
+The CAGR Calculator is what lets you compare all your investments on equal footing.
 CAGR (Compound Annual Growth Rate) strips away the noise of varying tenures and tells you the annualised return of any investment.

-Enter your initial investment, final value, and number of years.
-The calculator returns the CAGR percentage.
-This is the only correct way to compare, say, an FD that doubled in 9 years (CAGR ≈ 8%) with a mutual fund that tripled in 7 years (CAGR ≈ 17%).
-Use it to audit your existing portfolio, evaluate past investment decisions, and benchmark future expectations against historical data.
+Enter your initial investment, final value, and number of years, and it returns the CAGR percentage.
+This is really the only correct way to compare, say, an FD that doubled in 9 years (CAGR ≈ 8%) with a mutual fund that tripled in 7 years (CAGR ≈ 17%).
+Use it to audit your existing portfolio, review past investment decisions, and benchmark future expectations against historical data.

 How We Evaluated

-Every calculator on this list was evaluated against four criteria:
+Every calculator on this list was checked against four criteria:

 1. Formula accuracy.
 PPF and EPF calculators were verified against the scheme-specific compounding rules published by the Ministry of Finance and EPFO respectively.
 SIP uses the standard future value of annuity formula.
 NPS accounts for the 60/40 split at maturity.
-No calculator was included that uses simplified approximations where the official scheme rules differ.
+We didn't include any calculator that leans on simplified approximations where the official scheme rules say otherwise.

 2. No registration required.
 Every calculation runs entirely in the browser with no account creation, email submission, or paywall.